Before you install the oven, make sure that

 - the benchtop and oven cavity are square and level, and are the required dimensions

 - the installation will comply with all clearance requirements and applicable standards and regulations

-- A suitable isolating switch providing full disconnection from the mains power supply is incorporated in the permanent wiring, mounted and positioned to comply with the local wiring rules and regulations.
+- a suitable isolating switch providing full disconnection from the mains power supply (under overvoltage category III conditions) is incorporated in the permanent wiring, mounted and positioned to comply with the local wiring rules and regulations.
 The isolating switch must be of an approved type and provide a 3 mm air gap contact separation in all poles (or in all active [phase] conductors if the local wiring rules allow for this variation of the requirements).

 Some environmental factors and cooking habits can cause condensation in and around the oven during use.
 To protect surrounding cabinetry from possible damage caused by frequent or excessive condensation, we recommend moisture-proofing the oven cavity.